archaeogeek/foss4g2021-metadatanirvana/README.md

-# Automating Metadata Creation: Closer than we think
+# Metadata Nirvana: Data discovery and metadata creation untouched by human hands

-Presentation to US Department of the Interior Open Source Geospatial Group, March 2021.
+Presentation to FOSS4G 2021.
 Covers a proof-of-concept workflow for full data discovery and automated metadata creation using open source tools.

-See https://archaeogeek.github.io/metadataautomation_talk/ for the live version of this site.
+See https://archaeogeek.github.io/foss4g2021-metadatanirvana/ for the live version of this site.